meteorinca/MultiplechoiceWebapp/README.md

    VITE_FIREBASE_MESSAGING_SENDER_ID=...
    VITE_FIREBASE_APP_ID=...
    ```
-3. Restart `npm run dev` so Vite picks up the environment variables.
+3. Restart `npm run dev` so Vite picks up the configuration, then re-run `npm run build` before deploying.
-4. When deployed to Firebase Hosting, the app now fetches the runtime config from `/__/firebase/init.json` **before** booting the React bundle, so Firestore connects with no extra scripts.
-The `.env` file is only required when you want to run against Firestore outside of hosting.
+4. When deployed to Firebase Hosting, the app first tries to fetch the runtime config from `/__/firebase/init.json`.
+If that endpoint is unavailable, it falls back to the env values baked into the production bundle—so make sure `.env.local` contains the correct Moe project keys **before** running `npm run build` or deploying.

 ## Key Folders
 - `src/App.tsx` - Main layout, exam state management, import/export logic, localStorage sync.